arnog/mathlive/tutorials/MATHJSON.md

-# The MASTON Format
+# The MathJSON Format

-The **Math Abstract Syntax Tree Object Notation** is a lightweight data interchange format for mathematical notation.
+The MathJSON format is a lightweight data interchange format for mathematical notation.

 It is human-readable, while being easy for machines to generate and parse.